risd-gd/wp16/README.md

 * Review assignment 6
 * Lecture: From sketch to code
 * In-class activity: Putting it all together
+* Future assignments

-Software needed
+## Software needed
-Textwrangler or other HTML editor
+* Textwrangler or other HTML editor
-Safari or Chrome browser
+* Safari or Chrome browser

-Grading
+## Grading
-40% attendance, 40% completion of all assignments
+* 40% attendance, 40% completion of all assignments
-20% risk-taking/quality of end forms: you are expected to experiment, iterate and form innovate designs with the coding that you’ve been shown.
+* 20% risk-taking/quality of end forms: you are expected to experiment, iterate and form innovate designs with the coding that you’ve been shown.
 Because work from previous sessions is available, you are able to appropriate code, but in service of your own ideas and forms.
-Missing one class without permission fails the course Although we are “wired” throughout the workshop, avoid being plugged into Facebook, email, etc.
+* Missing one class without permission fails the course
+* Although we are “wired” throughout the workshop, avoid being plugged into Facebook, email, etc.